lambdaclass/concrete/ROADMAP.md

   section in this file.
 - Every proof/evidence claim must identify whether it is proved, enforced, reported, assumed, or trusted.
+- No semantically dark constructs: every language construct has a row in the proof-story matrix, or its absence is treated as a documentation bug.
 - Contracts, when they land, create obligations.
 They are never promises by themselves.
 - Keep parser changes LL(1).
 Attribute-style contracts are allowed; ambiguous